Admissions (Undergraduate)

 Director: Maria Moreno

-The Upward Bound Math Science Program was funded in 2003 to serve 56 low-income and first-generation high school students from Biggs, Live Oak, Pleasant Valley, River Valley, Oroville, and Willows high schools.
-The purpose of the Math and Science program is to increase the number of participants succeeding in the fields of math, science, engineering, and technology.
-Participants take part in a six-week summer residential program at Chico State and take college preparation courses, conduct research projects, and design a website to display their research findings.
+The Upward Bound Project prepares low-income and first-generation high school students for success in postsecondary education.
+Participants take part in a six-week summer residential program at Chico State that includes college preparation courses, workshops, enrichment, and extracurricular activities.
 The summer program provides participants with an intensive growth experience through opportunity.
 This type of commitment continues throughout the academic year when the participants receive individualized tutoring.
 The academic and summer components work together to prepare participants for a college education and a promising future.